 Resources for Using a SoapCalc and How to Determine Size

 Resources for Making Visually Creative Soaps

 Soap Gallery for Soaps after the initial 24 Batches

 I highly recommend taking notes and keeping a diary to record the date your soaps are made and when curing is expected to be complete.
 I also photograph each soap, include my soapcalc printout and all my notes for each soap in my notebook.
 No amount of watching videos or reading soap blogs taught me what actually making soap has taught me.
 So this is my journey I share with you.
-As I get notes from cured soaps, I will add them them and I will add new soaps to the very bottom (under my list of supplies) in a sort of soapy gallery, like I have for my embroidery and paper craft pages.
+As I get notes from cured soaps, I will add them them and I will add new soaps to the very bottom in a sort of soapy gallery, like I have for my embroidery and paper craft pages.